stellar/stellar-protocol/drafts/draft-accalias.md

     // These specifiers can only designate accounts ACCT_DETERMINISTIC = 3,    // The other kind of primary ID ACCT_TESTAMENT = 4,        // alias: opid of tx that created account
-    ACCT_COND = 5              // alias: an account and validity criteria
+    ACCT_COND = 5,             // alias: an account and validity criteria
+    ACCT_OPTIONAL = 6          // Op becomes NOP if account does not exist
 };

 union AccountPrimaryID switch (AccountOrSigner type) {